Graduate Certificate in Global Health

 For students interested in pursuing the certificate in global health, please follow these steps:

-- Review requirements and information on this page.
+- Review the information on this page and the Certificate Requirements.

-- Contact email@example.com to discuss any questions or concerns.
+- Contact firstname.lastname@example.org to discuss any questions or concerns, and to discuss a possible field experience.

-- To be considered for the Graduate Certificate in Global Health, complete and submit the online application.
-Students may initiate the form at any time during their graduate program to track their progress toward the certificates using the “Save and Return Later” feature.
-The form must be completed and submitted at least two months prior to graduation.
+- At least two months prior to graduation, submit the Certificate Application.
+You may initiate the form at any time during your graduate program to track your progress toward the certificate using the “Save and Return Later” feature.

 - To equip students with analytic and problem-solving skills that can be applied to current and emerging global health challenges.